The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Brand Name: Talwin

-Pentazocine is an opioid pain medication.
-An opioid is sometimes called a narcotic.
+Talwin is an opioid pain medication, sometimes called a narcotic.

-Pentazocine is used to treat moderate to severe pain.
+Talwin is used to treat moderate to severe pain in adults and children who are at least 12 years old.
 It is also used as part of anesthesia for surgery.

-To make sure pentazocine is safe for you, tell your doctor if you have:
+To make sure Talwin is safe for you, tell your doctor if you have ever had:

 any type of breathing problem or lung disease;